 Section 137.
 All buildings shall conform to the following material and appearance standards:

-a) Exterior materials shall be natural wood, brick, stone, stucco, or natural material approved by Association.
-Manufactured siding such as masonite will not be approved.
+a) Exterior materials shall be ignition-resistant material such as brick, stone, stucco, fiber-cement board or other natural material approved by the Association.

-b) Aluminum or wood windows are permitted.
+b) Aluminum, wood, wood-clad, fiberglass, composite and vinyl windows are permitted.
 All aluminum windows shall be anodized and painted or coated a color to blend with the color of the building.

 c) Gutters, if installed, shall be painted the same color as the adjoining trim color of the building.